ChrisNiebuhrMSFT/AzureAuthenticationExplorer/README.md

 After you've provided the information you can select a Sign-in Method.
 * Interactive
-* Silently => This will only work, if the Tool finds Token-Cache Data otherwise, you
+* Silently => This will only work if the Tool finds a Token-Cache Data File otherwise
 you will be asked to login interactively instead.

 ![AAE2](/AzureAuthenticationExplorerUI/AzureAuthenticationExplorerUI/Assets/AAE_2.png)